 The job requirements almost always call for bar licensure, and previous experience with document reviewing is preferred but not required in most cases.
 A document-review assignment can last almost any duration of time, commonly two weeks to three months.
 Document reviewers must be able to start an assignment on short notice, sometimes even within one day.
 The end date is usually not known upfront, but employers do provide an estimate if possible.

-Although most assignments are done with a looming discovery deadline, it is uncommon to work over forty hours a week.
+Although most assignments are done with a looming discovery deadline, it is uncommon to work more than 40 hours a week.
 Best of all, document review assignments rarely involve weekend work.
 Some attorneys may find this schedule preferable to a demanding firm job.
-At minimum, document review work is a good way to get your feet wet and earn a steady paycheck.
+At a minimum, document review work is a good way to get your feet wet and earn a steady paycheck.